purpl3xity/discordfzf/README.md

 * old messages

 ## some controls
-type \`SWITCHSERVER to select a different server and channel type \`SWITCHCHANNEL to select a different channel
+type \`SWITCHSERVER to select a different server and channel\n type \`SWITCHCHANNEL to select a different channel

 ## requirements